willkoehler/docs/rails.md

 Display environment that RubyGems is running in

     gem environment

+### Requiring 'rubygems' no longer necessary
+Ruby 1.9 includes RubyGems by default so you do not need a `require 'rubygems'` statement in order to load gem libraries.
+Just use `require 'gemname'` statements as needed.

 #Use RSpec for testing
 Use RSpec instead of Test::Unit in a Rails app.
 (Make sure to add rspec-rails gem to your Gemfile.)